 5. Get into the Habit of Reading Every Day

 Whether you chose to read one research paper or spend an hour reading every day, make sure you do it.
 Over the course of your studies this will build up into a significant amount and contribute massively to your knowledge and abilities, allowing you to become a world expert.
+You can save time and effort by reading papers on-screen.

 6. Summarize Papers as You Read Them